diogoeag/experimental-one-time-pad/README.md

     .addForeignColumn(String... foreigmColumns)
     - Selects the affected columns in the foreign table.

+Wait!
+Looks like we also created an index in the Stream table.

+	.addIndex(String... columns)
+	.addIndex(boolean unique, String... columns)
+	- Creates and index for the listed columns.
+	- If not sepecified index is not unique.

 The rest of the example case is created with the following code: